Mayor’s Piece – July 2019

 I had a really good meeting with the team at the Mix to talk about fund raising ideas and other activities to get more young people involved with the Town Council.
 They tweeted about that…which I retweeted on the Mayor’s Twitter account @StowmarketMayor.

-I was also delighted, on very sunny warm afternoon, to join the team at their summer BBQ.
+I was also delighted, on very sunny warm afternoon, to join the team at WeCan for their summer BBQ.
 Looking forward to drawing out the raffle tickets for their summer raffle on 1st August.

 Next up a visit to The Regal to see the SODS musical Calamity Jane whom I met during the Food & Drink Festival…